Donaim/miseq-workflow-pres/slides.md

 And do this in a way that:

 - Keeps the **history** of each sample and run reconstructable.
-- Keeps the system open to **continuous improvement** instead of freezing it in place.
+- Makes it easy of use and maintain.

 <!--
 If we compress all the complexity down to just a couple of sentences, the pipeline is trying to do two main things.